Street lighting through a solar-powered mini power grid in a village in Senegal

 Core area “Climate and energy, just transition” Climate-friendly and reliable power supply

-Senegal greatly values German knowledge in the field of renewable energy.
-The government continues to use its own natural gas reserves as a transitional source of energy to supply the entire population with electricity.
-At the same time however it is engaging in expanding renewable energies and achieving a just transition.
+While the Senegalese government continues to be determined to use its own natural gas reserves as a transitional source of energy to supply the entire population with electricity and achieve national economic development, it is also working to expand renewable energy generation and achieve a just transition.

-Under Financial Cooperation, KfW Development Bank is supporting the construction of a photovoltaic power station south of Dakar, which is to provide energy to private households and to the Diass Special Economic Zone.
-Funding is also being provided for several rural micro-grids based on smaller photovoltaic or hybrid installations.
+Within the framework of Financial Cooperation, KfW Development Bank supported the construction of a photovoltaic power plant south of Dakar, which is providing energy to private households and to the Diass Special Economic Zone.
+Additional storage capacity is intended to ensure that power demand can also be met during peak periods.
+Funding is also being provided for several micro-grids based on smaller photovoltaic or hybrid installations in remote rural areas.
 Assistance is being provided to an effort covering nine cities to modernise power distribution networks and set up digital electricity meters.

 Sustainable urban development

-Developing affordable and climate-friendly mobility systems in rapidly growing countries in Africa is a central goal of Germany’s development cooperation work.
-In order to make public transport more attractive, the BMZ together with other donors is promoting measures to restructure transport networks in Senegal’s capital Dakar.
+Developing affordable and climate-friendly mobility systems in rapidly growing cities in Africa is a central goal of Germany's development cooperation work.
+The BMZ therefore supports the development of sustainable public transport systems in Senegal's capital, Dakar, and other major cities.